 A roll will be called at the beginning of every class.

-Students should attend all lecture classes.
+Students should attend all workshop classes.
 As a guideline students with less than 80% attendance are placing their studies at risk as students with poor attendance will find it difficult to keep up with the workload.

 Required IT skills